gutty333/Social-Media-App/README.md

 A social media offline program that borrows many of the basic functionalities found in common services.
 Created using C++, Qt framework, and SQLite.

-If you decide to run the program please change line 21 from the mainWindow.cpp
-usersDataBase.setDatabaseName("C:/Users/carlo/Documents/Qt Projects/SocialMediaApp/socialMediaUsers.db");
-It should be changed to the path in which the database file is placed.

 Features Include:
 Creating an account
 Logging in with an existing account